brielin/bimmer/README.md

 main files are `sumstats.R`, which contains functions for loading and preprocessing GWAS summary statistics, and `fit-model.R`, which contains functions for fitting the model to data
-- `Rmd` contains the `*.Rmd` files with sections corresponding to the simulations reported in the manuscript, plus data plotting functions
+- `Rmd` contains the `*.Rmd` files with sections corresponding to the processing of the UKBB data and simulations reported in the manuscript
 - `ukbb_analysis` contains helper scripts used in the analysis of the UK biobank data for the manuscript
 - `tests` contains tests for the functions in `fit-model.R` and `simulate.R`